-"It's increasingly obvious that we need to cut HFCs under the Montreal Protocol," said Durwood Zaelke, President of the Institute for Governance & Sustainable Development.
+"It's increasingly obvious that we need to cut HFCs under the Montreal Protocol," said IGSD President Durwood Zaelke.
 "It's the biggest, fastest, and cheapest piece of climate mitigation available to the world today.
 Cutting HFCs can avoid up to 0.5°C in global warming by the end of the century."

 The relevant paragraph from the joint statement from President Obama and Prime Minister Singh follows: